05F5/05f5/_pages/privacy.md

 This website is hosted on [Github pages](https://github.com/05F5/05f5).
 It does not use any cookies or 3rd party javascript.

+On some pages this website embed iframes from [Transistor.fm](https://transistor.fm/) to display a podcast widget.
+It uses first party cookies to provide access to the service.
+See their [Cookie Policy](https://www.iubenda.com/privacy-policy/87497601/cookie-policy).

 Your survey data is stored on [Formbricks](https://formbricks.com/privacy-policy), an open source survey service operating in Germany.